sudhansh7/Labelbox/exporters/voc-exporter/README.md

 make run-local-export EXPORT_PATH=${PATH_TO_INPUT}
 ```

+The script will generate a folder `output` with the XML annotation output of the VOC export and a folder `images` with the source images.

 Finally should you absolutely need to run the script directly we recommend using pipenv.
 The script uses Python 3.6.4 and `pipenv` to manage dependencies.

 To install dependencies, run: